textmining-infopros/chapter1/README.md

 # Case Study 1B: Clustering of Text Documents in R

-This repository contains a reproducible research compendium for our the case study used in the book:
+This repository contains a reproducible research compendium for the case study used in the book:
 Manika Lamba and Margam Madhusudhan (2021) Text Mining: An Uncharted Territory for Librarians, Springer.

 # How to cite
-Please cite this compendium as:
+Please cite this compendium as: xxxxxxx

 # Contents
 The compendium contains the data, code, and notebook associated with the case study.
 It is organized as follows: